 Body Mapping for Musicians

-Bridget is a licensed Body Mapping specialist and member of Andover Educators, the organisation of affiliated Body Mapping teachers founded by renowned Alexander Technique teacher Barbara Conable.
+Bridget is a licensed Body Mapping specialist and member of Association for Body Mapping Education, the organisation of affiliated Body Mapping teachers founded by renowned Alexander Technique teacher Barbara Conable.
 As musicians, the quality of our movements determines the quality of musical sounds we make, as well as the health of our bodies.
 The problem is that music is rarely taught as movement, and amateur as well as professional musicians suffer injuries.
 Following in the footsteps of somatic pioneer F.M Alexander, Barbara and William Conable developed the art and science of Body Mapping to facilitate musician’s artistry and wellness.
 Body Mapping for Musicians focuses on structural anatomy and movement as they relate to playing an instrument and singing.
 It is an essential process in developing a proper basis for musical techniques in all genres and helps us prevent and remediate injury and improve performance by examining, changing and refining our neurological maps of the body.
 Training kinaesthetic sensitivity and inclusive awareness are essential elements of Body Mapping, as well as learning about the body’s structure through visual aids and experiential activity and how to achieve physically integrated and emotionally connected expression.
 Body Mapping is not technique; it is the basis for technique.

 What are Body Maps?